syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-windows-phone.md

 ## Saving the document

-The following code example illustrates how to save the PDF document in Windows phone.
+The following code example illustrates how to save the PDF document in Windows Phone.

 {% tabs %}